Shreya-1005/Shreya-1005/README.md

 🎓 Currently pursuing **Information Technology** at **IGDTUW**
 🌱 Exploring **Data Science**, **Machine Learning**, **Deep Learning**, **Computer Vision**, and **Web Development**
-💻 Passionate about building real-world projects and solving meaningful problems
+💻 Passionate about building real-world projects and solving meaningful problems 🤖 Would love to collaborate on solving various tech & real-world problems.
 📊 Latest: Just completed a mini project: Who’s in Your Wallet? – analyzing patterns in banknote representation.

 ---